The Sound of Silence in Social Networks: Opinion Models

 \subsection{Spiral of Silence Models}

-To build some intuition, we recall the opinion update of the {DeGroot model}, which can be expressed as in the following equation:
+To build intuition we recall that the opinion update from the DeGroot model states that each agent adopts the weighted average of the opinions of the agents that directly influence them.
+This update can be equivalently expressed in terms of opinion differences with their neighbors, as shown in the rightmost formula of the following equation:

 for each $i\in A$, $t \in \Nat$.
-Thus, in the DeGroot model each agent updates their opinion by taking the weighted average of the opinion differences (disagrements) of those who influence them.
+Thus, in the DeGroot model each agent updates their opinion with the weighted average of the opinion differences with their neighbors.

-We now generalize the above DeGroot update (Eq.~\ref{degroot-upd:eq}) as opinion update functions that depend not only on the current opinion state but also on the state silence and, possibly, on previous states.
+We now generalize the above DeGroot update (Eq.~\ref{degroot-upd:eq}) as opinion update functions that depend not only on the current state of opinion but also on the state of silence and, possibly, on previous states.